shubham-1503/shubham-1503/README.md

 Here are some highlights of my projects:

-- [ChatterHub](https://github.com/shubham-1503/ChatterHub): A Group chat application.
+- [ChatterHub](https://github.com/shubham-1503/ChatterHub): A Group chat application which makes use of socket.io and various AWS.

 - [CureConnect](https://github.com/shubham-1503/CureConnect): One stop destination for appoitment management, medicine purchase, online consultation and prescription management catering the needs of both Doctor and Patient.